 This tutorial was written in 2000.
 Since then there have been updates to the Fresh Roast coffee roaster.
-You can the latest version on Amazon.

 There are many ways to home roast coffee.
-INeedCoffee has many home roasting tutorials using a popcorn popper, Hearthware Precision and an oven.
+INeedCoffee has many home roasting tutorials using a popcorn popper, Hearthware Precision, and an oven.
 Now, I’m about to show the easiest method of them all: The Fresh Roast Coffee Bean Roaster.
 The Fresh Roast is a small batch coffee roaster that runs off electricity.
 Just plug it in and roast.
 Is it the right roaster for you?
 We’ll look into that after I walk you through a roasting session.

 About the Fresh Roast

 The Fresh Roast can roast 2-2.5 oz of green coffee beans per batch, which yields enough for about 10-12 cups of coffee.
 If you and your household consume a lot of coffee then a larger capacity roaster may be more appropriate.
 The roast completes in a very fast 3-5 minutes.
-It is also the most quiet roaster I’ve used.
+It is also the quietest roaster I’ve used.
 The pictures below were all taken from an outside patio, but this roaster can easily work indoors.
 As with any indoor roasting, make sure you have proper ventilation and you can disable the smoke detector.

 FreshRoast – Pre Roast